• Skip to primary navigation

 Just like fries to a burger, some dishes just complement tonkatsu in a way that turns a simple meal into an unforgettable feast.

-Whether you're a fan of sticking to classics or someone who likes to mix things up, pairing the right side with your tonkatsu can elevate your dining experience to new heights.
+Whether you're a fan of sticking to classics or someone who likes to mix things up, pairing the right side with your tonkatsu can improve your dining experience to new heights.

-From light and refreshing to hearty and satisfying, there's something for every plate.
+From light and refreshing to filling and satisfying, there's something for every plate.

 Table of Contents